 It is important to know, at all times, what your fall protection is and if it is sufficient for you for every task you perform.

 Guardrail Exceptions for the General Industry

 Finally, we can’t forget to turn to letters of interpretation to see if anything differs from the regulations as written.
 In this case, for General Industry, one such letter of interpretation exists.

 This letter states that OSHA issued a directive that any guardrail in which the top rail is anywhere from 36” to 44” in a General Industry setting, would be nothing more than a de minimus violation, meaning no fine would be attached.
-In addition, proposed rule making includes permission for the continued use of existing, permanently installed rails as low as 36” because being that low does not increase the hazard to the worker and replacing them would expose workers to more danger than leaving them in place.
-However, this is for General Industry only.
+In addition, proposed rulemaking includes permission for the continued use of existing, permanently installed rails as low as 36” because being that low does not increase the hazard to the worker and replacing them would expose workers to more danger than leaving them in place.

-Even if a construction worker was working in a General Industry facility with these accepted rails, they would be in violation of the construction standards.
+Even if a construction worker was working in a General Industry facility with these accepted rails, they would violate the construction standards.
 For their purposes, they would need to increase the height of the rails.

-We know there are caveats to this rules, but at least the 4’ and 6’ rules give us a point from which to start.
+We know there are caveats to these rules, but at least the 4’ and 6’ rules give us a point from which to start.
 The same applies to the 42” rule with guardrails.
-Start there and then figure out if you need to adjust it for any of the exceptions to the rules.
 Rails can be a very efficient, simple solution to your fall protection issues – if done properly.